Nearly Half Of Nursing Home Workers In Pennsylvania Have Declined COVID-19 Vaccine, State Data Shows

 PHILADELPHIA (CBS/AP) – Nearly half of nursing home workers in Pennsylvania have declined to receive the COVID-19 vaccine, according to Pennsylvania Department of Health data.
 The data released Thursday shows low rates of vaccination among nursing home staff and higher rates of vaccine declined by staff, compared to residents.

 Statewide, about 45% of staff declined the vaccine while only 12% of residents declined.
-About 50% of nursing home staff are vaccinated, even though the shots have been available to them for months, compared to 77% of residents.READ MORE: CBS3 Pet Project: Tips For Getting Your Dog To Walk On A Leash
+About 50% of nursing home staff are vaccinated, even though the shots have been available to them for months, compared to 77% of residents.READ MORE: New Jersey Man Dies In Pennsylvania Skydiving Accident

 In the Philadelphia region, Delaware County and Philadelphia County have the most staffed opt-out at 42%.
 Berks County is close behind at 41%.
 Chester has the most staff vaccinated at 63% and the lowest opt-out at 32%.